Bonpland (crater)

 Bonpland (left side above center) from Apollo 16.
 NASA photo.

-Bonpland is the remains of a lunar impact crater that is attached to the walled plain Fra Mauro to the north and Parry to the east.
+Bonpland is the remains of a lunar impact crater that is attached to the walled plain called Fra Mauro to the north and Parry to the east.
 The intersection of their rims forms a three-pointed mountainous rise.
 To the southeast is the small crater Tolansky.
 Bonpland lies on the eastern edge of Mare Cognitum.
-It is named after Aimé Bonpland, a French explorer and botanist.